Narrative and Post-Structural Theory

 Try to understand the stories through which people are currently organizing their lives and what they find problematic about those stories.

 Strive to perceive people as separate from their problems.

-Expand openings by asking questions that invite people to retell and re-experience the openings so that they become rich, thick narratives whose meanings may be able to overshadow the meanings of the problematic stories.
+Expand unpredicted experiences by asking questions that invite people to retell, develop, and immerse themselves in the stories of these experiences so that they become rich, thick narratives whose meanings may be able to overshadow the meanings of the problematic stories.

 Collaborate, through the use of reflecting teams, letters, documents, and communities of concern, in the circulation of the preferred stories so that they have an audience.

 Some questions pertaining to ethics from a narrative perspective (The following points derive from a list that David Epston shared with us.
 He and Michael White developed it years ago.)

 What sort of "selves" and relationships does this model/theory/practice bring forth?

 How does this model/theory/practice press you to conduct yourself with people who are seeking your help?

 How does it invite them to conduct themselves with you?